 NIBM working paper series is an initiative to disseminate the initial research outcome of NIBM faculty members.
 The major research areas are Finance, International Finance, Credit Risk, Market Risk, Operational Risk, Treasury, Agricultural Finance, Economics, Marketing, Strategy, Operations Management, Analytics, Information Systems, and Human Resource Management within the broad areas of banking and finance.
 These research works are not peer-reviewed.
 The idea is to share the research outcomes to receive comments and suggestions.
 Some of the papers are expected to be under review for possible publications in peer-reviewed journals.
 Any citation of these research papers requires to mention of the appropriate URL with the source, and the date of access.

-Paper Number: WP 13/2022
+Paper Number: WP34/2024

-Publication Year: April 2022
+Publication Year: February 2024

 Authors: